golang/example/slog-handler-guide/guide.md

 ### With pre-formatting

-Our second implementation implements pre-formatting.
+Our second version of the `WithGroup` and `WithAttrs` methods provides pre-formatting.
 This implementation is more complicated than the previous one.
 Is the extra complexity worth it?
 That depends on your circumstances, but here is one circumstance where